 Music is central to the spiritual life of Temple Israel.
 We are known for our concerts and recitals, offered at regular intervals through the year.
 Our liturgical choir brings a unique level of spirituality to Yom Tov and special services and new members are welcome.
 Support and instruction are available for anyone who wishes to learn to chant Torah or Haftorah, the blessings, or to lead a Shiva or Havdalah service.

-Admission $25, children under 12 are free.
+Tickets for both concerts are $20 for adults; children under 12 are free.